dbaldzhiev/mandeye_tec/README.md

 * **No status updates** – check that the publisher port (`server_port`) is open and not blocked by a firewall.

-Edit the configuration file or set environment variables as needed before starting the application.

 ## Docker